Interns & Fellows

 • Aging: By 2030 it is estimated that more than 70% of people living with HIV will be over the age of 50.
 CHLP is engaged in creating a legal primer to help inform people living with HIV and their advocates about how to address the legal challenges they face.

-Assignments will likely include legal research in support of advocacy for individuals in civil commitment or on sex offender registries, research to assist attorneys advising state coalitions, first drafts of content for CHLP publications, and analyses for the HIV Policy Resource Bank.
+Assignments may include legal research in support of advocacy for individuals in civil commitment or on sex offender registries, research to assist attorneys advising state coalitions, and first drafts of content for CHLP publications.
 Other projects will be assigned as they arise.

 JOB REQUIREMENTS